The Yes Men: Dow Chemical

-The Yes Men decided to pressure Dow further, so as "Finisterra," Bichlbaum went on the news to claim that Dow planned to liquidate Union Carbide and use the resulting $12 billion to pay for medical care, clean up the site, and fund research into the hazards of other Dow products.
+The Yes Men decided to pressure Dow further, so as "Finisterra", Bichlbaum went on BBC World News to claim that Dow planned to liquidate Union Carbide and use the resulting $12 billion to pay for medical care, clean up the site, and fund research into the hazards of other Dow products.
 After two hours of wide coverage, Dow issued a press release denying the statement, stating that they had no employee by that name and he was an impostor, ensuring even greater coverage of the phony news of a cleanup.
 In Frankfurt, Dow's share price fell 4.24 percent in 23 minutes, wiping $2 billion off its market value.
 The shares rebounded in Frankfurt after the BBC issued an on-air correction and apology.
 In New York, Dow Chemical's stock were little changed because of the early trading.

-After the original interview was revealed as a hoax, Bichlbaum appeared in a follow-up interview on the United Kingdom's Channel 4 news.
-During the interview he was asked if he had considered the emotions and reaction of the people of Bhopal when producing the hoax.
-According to the interviewer, "there were many people in tears" upon having learned of the hoax.
+After the original interview was revealed as a hoax, Bichlbaum appeared in a follow-up interview on Channel 4/BBC.
+He was asked if he had considered the emotions and reaction of the people of Bhopal when producing the hoax.
+According to the interviewer, "there were many people in tears" upon learning of the hoax.
 Bichlbaum said that, in comparison, what distress he had caused the people was minimal to that for which Dow was responsible.
-The Yes Men claim on their website that they have been told by contacts in Bhopal that once they had got over their disappointment that it wasn't real, they were pleased about the stunt and thought it had helped to raise awareness of their plight.
+The Yes Men claim on their website how they were told by contacts in Bhopal that once victims got over their disappointment that the news wasn't real, they were pleased about the stunt and thought it had helped to raise awareness of their plight.

-At the International Payments Conference on April 28, 2005, 'Dow representative' "Erastus Hamm" unveiled Acceptable Risk, the Acceptable Risk Calculator, and the Acceptable Risk mascot — a life-sized golden skeleton named Gilda — to an audience of about 70 banking professionals.